pos THE BINAURAL STETHOSCOPE

 On the left is a photo of the Unversity College of Medicine (NYU), 1886.
 On the right is a photo of Bellevue Hospital, 1886.

-These photos are taken from the "University of the City of New York / Medical Department / Forty-Sixth Annual Announcement of Lectures and Catalogue / Session 1886-87 /New York: 1886"
+These photos are taken from the "University of the City of New York / Medical Department / Forty-Sixth Annual Announcement of Lectures and Catalogue / Session 1886-87 /New York: 1886."
+In

 Bellevue Ward 20 Drs.
 Nammack and Tingley